-Central and Waterfront Living offers modern apartment living with marina views and proximity to restaurants, cafes and cultural venues.
-Developments such as Neptune Marina and The Winerack provide contemporary homes in this regenerated area.
+Central and Waterfront Living offers modern apartment living with marina views and proximity to restaurants, cafés and cultural venues.
+Developments such as Neptune Marina and The Winerack provide contemporary homes in this regenerated part of town, with the University of Suffolk campus helping to keep the Waterfront lively and active.

-Established Family Neighbourhoods include areas such as Chantry, a well-established suburban district with excellent transport links and proximity to extensive parkland.
-Kesgrave, officially recognised as a town since 2000, offers strong schools, community spirit and easy access to Ipswich town centre.
+Established Family Neighbourhoods include areas such as Chantry, a well-established suburban area with good transport links and proximity to extensive parkland.
+Kesgrave, officially a town in its own right, remains closely tied to Ipswich for schools, shopping and commuting and is particularly popular with families.

 Please do get in touch if you are considering selling in the area, and one of our experienced agents will be delighted to assist you.
 Click here to get a free valuation, or call Ipswich branch at 01473 218218

 This historic 82-acre park combines rolling lawns, woodland areas and two cultivated arboreta.
-The park features children's play areas, tennis courts, table tennis facilities, bowling greens and outdoor gym equipment.
-At its centre stands the Grade I listed Christchurch Mansion, housing a public museum and art gallery with works by Thomas Gainsborough and John Constable.
+It has children’s play areas, tennis courts, table tennis facilities, bowling greens and outdoor gym equipment, but it also functions as one of the town’s defining civic spaces rather than merely a park.
+At its centre sits Grade I listed Christchurch Mansion, one of Ipswich’s most important cultural assets with works by Thomas Gainsborough and John Constable.

 Located near the Waterfront Marina, this picturesque park features a visitor centre, maze and open-air theatre.
 The highlight for families is Imagination Island, a large playground with water fountains operating from May to September.
 The park's ponds and mature trees create a County Wildlife Site supporting various species.

-The transformed waterfront represents Ipswich's successful regeneration, featuring cafes, restaurants, luxury apartments and the University of Suffolk campus.
+The Waterfront is one of the town’s strongest lifestyle assets: a marina lined with cafés, bars, restaurants, apartments and the University of Suffolk campus, all within walking distance of the town centre.
 Visitors can enjoy boat trips along the River Orwell, passing under the Orwell Bridge towards Felixstowe, with opportunities to observe peregrine falcons and seals.
 The 19th-century Old Custom House serves as a landmark connecting the area's maritime past with its contemporary role.

-Christchurch Mansion houses an impressive collection of fine art, including significant works by Gainsborough and Constable, alongside historical artifacts and Victorian toys.
-Ipswich Museum offers displays of natural history, archaeology and ethnographic collections in its Victorian building near the town centre.
+With over 500 years of history, Christchurch Mansion houses an impressive collection of fine art, including significant works by Gainsborough and Constable, alongside historical artefacts and Victorian toys.
+Ipswich Museum is currently undergoing renewal works and is due to reopen in 2026, with major structural improvements and refurbished gallery spaces now in their final stages.

 The New Wolsey Theatre, a nationally renowned 400-seat venue, serves as a cornerstone of Suffolk's cultural life, hosting original productions and touring shows.
 Ipswich Regent Theatre, with 1,551 seats, presents touring musicals, live music, comedy and pantomimes, having historically welcomed legendary acts including The Beatles.